 Before founding the company, TradeGecko's three New Zealand founders encountered this problem for themselves as small online business retailers.
 But, at the time, there weren't many software solutions on the market designed to help fledgling businesses automate their commerce and shipment processes.
 So, they built it themselves.

-Today, TradeGecko is a cloud-based software platform that seamlessly integrates with dozens of other networks, platforms, and programs that growing SMEs favor, including FBA, Xero, Shopify, and even QuickBooks.
+Today, TradeGecko is a cloud-based software platform that seamlessly integrates with dozens of other networks, platforms, and programs that growing SMEs favor, including FBA, Xero, Shopify.
+Recently, TradeGecko became a part of QuickBooks and is now distributed as QuickBooks Commerce.
 Their goal is to take as much human intervention out of sales and shipment processes as possible.

 You can check out their platform pitch video here: